-Nepal is a country having unity in diversity, we can see diversity not only in geography but also in culture, tradition, religion, language, and so on.
-There are many activities one can do while in Nepal.
+Nepal is a country having unity in diversity.
+We can see diversity in geography and culture, tradition, religion, language, etc. There are many activities one can do while in Nepal.
 Among many, the cultural and religious tour is one of the popular activities.
-Along with Hinduism, there is a great impact on Buddhism as well in Nepal.
-Being the birthplace of Lord Buddha there is a number of ancient Buddhist monasteries in Nepal.With the aim of providing the opportunity to explore those ancient monasteries Mountain Rock Treks and Expedition Pvt.Ltd has organized a one-week plus two days (9 days) package of Monastery tour in Nepal.
+Along with Hinduism, the birthplace of Lord Buddha, there are several ancient Buddhist monasteries in Nepal.
+There is a tremendous impact on Buddhism in Nepal.
+To provide the opportunity to explore those ancient monasteries, Mountain Rock Treks, and Expedition Pvt.Ltd has organized a one-week plus two days (9 days) package Monastery tour in Nepal.
 A monastery tour in Nepal gives you a wonderful and unique tour experience.
-In this tour, you get the chance to know more about the history and rituals of Buddhism.
-You will get the chance to visit popular Buddhist pilgrimages and monasteries.
+On this tour, you get the chance to know more about the history and rituals of Buddhism.
+In addition, you will get the opportunity to visit famous Buddhist pilgrimages and monasteries.
 This tour lets you immerse yourself in the wonders of Buddhist culture and tradition.
-The tour package mainly focuses to provide you the detailed information related to Buddhism.
+The tour package mainly focuses on providing you the detailed information related to Buddhism.

 Buddhism in Nepal